phuse-org/fhir-schedule-of-activities-ig/input/pagecontent/cdisc-odm.md

 ```

 ### MeasurementUnit
-The MeasurementUnit is used to qualify a physical quantity with a Unit
+The MeasurementUnit is used to qualify a physical quantity with a Unit; the Unit can be reused across many elements.
 ```xml
 <MeasurementUnit OID="mmHg" Name="mmHg">
   <Symbol>